If I Ever Lose My Faith in You: Critical reception

-Alan Jones from Music Week gave the song three out of five, writing, "Less gloomy and more immediate commercial than some of his solo material, though it won't hit the high numbers."
+Alan Jones from Music Week gave the song a grade of three out of five, writing, "Less gloomy and more immediate commercial than some of his solo material, though it won't hit the high numbers."
+Billboard said that the song's "forthright, nicely nuanced vocal propels a crisply textured track with sax -like harmonica and nifty rhythmic touches."
+They also thought that it was "Sting's most beguiling solo rock ballad since 'If You Love Somebody Set Them Free'".

 In his review of the Ten Summoner's Tales album, Andrew Collins from Select said, "The manifesto pension-plan-advert love anthem 'If I Ever Lose My Faith in You' is typical of this down-to-earthness."

-After the dark vision presented on the album The Soul Cages, Sting wanted to "make a pop record in the truest sense" stating, "Being on the rebound from that very dark record, this time I wanted to make one for the fun of it, the craft of it – to engage the band musically."
+Ray Boren of Deseret News wrote that the song was" classic Sting, stark and typically rhythmic, yet grand".
+Tom Moon, writing for Entertainment Weekly classified the song as part of the album's "catchy, unburdened moments" and went on to praise Sting's "surprisingly resolute lead vocal".
+Select magazine called the song a "manifesto pension-plan-advert love anthem" that was a showcase of Sting's "down-to-earthness".

 Sting was surprised by how popular the song became, stating: "I got a prize for this.
 It was the most played record on American radio in 1993, which kind of surprised me.
 But I suppose it captured a mood.
 We've lost faith in a lot of institutions, our government, our churches – most things.
 And yet we still maintain a sense of hope about the future."